 GB Railfreight will deliver more than 37,000t of pellets on up to 27 trains a week from the Port of Tyne to the Lynemouth power station, under a rail haulage contract signed with LPL.

 Financial incentives for the conversion

-The UK government will aid the project through 'Contract for Difference' mechanism, under which the government will pay a premium above the market price of the electricity generated by the biomass power plant.
-The UK's proposal was also cleared by the European Commission in December 2015.
+The UK Government will aid the project through the ‘Contract for Difference’ mechanism, under which the government will pay a premium above the market price for the electricity generated by the biomass power plant.
+The UK’s proposal was also cleared by the European Commission in December 2015.